peterjc/zmk-config/README.md

 layout](https://www.reddit.com/r/KeyboardLayouts/comments/1g66ivi/hands_down_promethium_snth_meets_hd_silverengram/)
 with my personal modifications ("Pico Mod") intended to help with some readline shortcuts.
 Most of the symbols are 2-key vertical combos, the brackets are 2-key horizontal combos (open on the left hand, close on the right).
-There is a single combined numbers and navigation layer accessed by holding the right thumb.
+There is a single combined numbers and navigation layer accessed by holding either thumb.
 I wanted to be able to use this on my laptop too - achieved with [custom Karabiner-Elements rules](https://codeberg.org/peterjc/kana-chording-ke/src/branch/main/hands-down-on-jis-macbook) (see this [blog post](https://blastedbio.blogspot.com/2025/05/what-have-you-done-to-your-keyboard.html)).